luigoalma/3ds_gpio/README.md

 ## License

 This code itself is under Unlicense.
 Read `LICENSE.txt`\
-The folders `source/3ds` and `include/3ds` are source files taken from [ctrulib](https://github.com/smealum/ctrulib), with modifications for the purpose of this program.\
+The folders `source/3ds` and `include/3ds` have source files taken from [ctrulib](https://github.com/smealum/ctrulib), with modifications for the purpose of this program.\
 Copy of ctrulib's license in `LICENSE.ctrulib.txt`

 ## Modifications to ctrulib